 The construction of a new one kilometre northbound overtaking lane to close the gap between the existing overtaking lanes at the top of Tap Hill is also complete.

-The total length of the Tap Hill overtaking lane is a huge 5.7 kilometres long.
+The total length of the Tap Hill overtaking lane is about 6 kilometres lin length.

 Other benefits of the project include: